JulianRuano/software_engineering_II_lessons/design_patterns/behavior/observer.md

 }
 ```

-The `ConcreteSubjec` and `ConcreteObserver` classes are directly coupled, which causes the aforementioned problems related to coupling, difficulty in adding or modifying observers and code duplication.
+The `ConcreteSubject` and `ConcreteObserver` classes are directly coupled, which causes the aforementioned problems related to coupling, difficulty in adding or modifying observers and code duplication.

 ## 🙂 Solution